suckzer/vtipny-textik-feed/README.md

 the last one known, it downloads it and adds it to an Atom feed.
 This Atom feed can then be published on feed burner or elsewhere.

+## Branch `replies-grabber`

+This traverses all the replies in the discussions and notes all the parts of the discussion, including the body, if it's an reply to someone's else contribution, etc. This can be later used to reconstruct the feed, download the images etc.